hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/9- Datasources.md

 __________________________________________________________________________________________

-Resources declared using `data block` are known as `data resource`s.
+Resources declared using `data block` are known as `data resources`.

 Resources declared by a `resource block` are known as `managed resources`.